 Adhering to no fishing rules of the Marine Park important to rebuilding local fish stocks

-“As the legally mandated Management Authority for the Man of War Shoal Marine Park we regularly patrol the area and have authority to respond to illegal activities in the Marine Park.
-It is listed within the rules of the Marine Park that no fishing is allowed.
+PHILIPSBURG, Sint Maarten — The St. Maarten Nature Foundation recently removed fish traps which were placed illegally inside of the Man of War Shoal Marine Park.
+The fish traps or fish pots were found close to the Proselyte Dive site.
+Nature Foundation staff noticed the fish traps during a routine patrol in the Marine Park and removed the illegally placed traps from the ocean.
+“As the legally mandated Management Authority for the Man of War Shoal Marine Park we removed the fish traps from within the Marine Park before any damage to the ecosystem occured.
+It is listed within the rules of the Marine Park that no fishing is allowed, including trap fishing.
 We have a close working relationship with fishermen when it comes to the Man of War Shoal Marine Park and would like this to continue.
-However, if we notice illegal activities within the Marine Park those will be addressed,” read a Nature Foundation statement.
+However if we notice illegal activities within the Marine Park this will be addressed, including the removal of fish traps,” read a Nature Foundation statement.